 1. Develop a Software Roadmap

-To begin, evaluate all third party applications required to support the point of sale system, such as database application, payment applications, Java and messaging systems.
+To begin, evaluate all third-party applications required to support the point of sale system, such as database application, payment applications, Java and messaging systems.
 For example, if Java is used, examine how the POS application and vendor will respond when Java updates are created.
-If newer versions of the supporting applications are not supported, determine the impact to PCI compliance, especially regarding vendor security patches.
+If newer versions of the supporting applications are not supported, determine the impact regarding vendor security patches.

 Explore and understand scalability and expansion capabilities.
 Applications should support scalability as the company experiences growth and provide a comprehensive suite of retail applications.
 Roadmap what costs may be involved with expansion growth, such as additional servers, load balancers or other hardware.

 Maintenance that provides meaningful vendor support, aiding responsiveness and time to resolution, is essential.
 Be sure to understand and include in the roadmap future upgrades that are provided under the maintenance plan.

 2. Outline a Hardware, Platform and Infrastructure Roadmap

 In developing this roadmap, consider the platforms the applications will run on, implementation costs and the support costs from each vendor.
 This should include items such as communication ports, 64-bit, multi-core CPUs and operating system upgrades.
 While some platforms may seem relevant today, there may be concerns about future hardware and availability of knowledgeable personnel to continue long-term support.
 Peripherals and connectivity protocols change over time, and the vendor must be willing to update the application as necessary.